cfogelklou/8bit-fft/README.md

 # 8bit-fft

 Embedded Fast Fourier Transform for 8-bit Processors

-This source code is from an old project submitted as part of a project after one of my stints working at Ubicom (previously Scenix).
+This source code is from an old project submitted as part of a report after one of my stints working at Ubicom (previously Scenix).
+I am searching for the reference C code for some of the ASM functions, and when those are found, I will update this repository.

-I have learned a lot about programming since this was submitted, so quality here is not guaranteed.
-If I find time, I will try to add some unit tests to make this code easier to use.

-Please refer to the .doc file for more information on how to use this code.
+Please refer to the [.doc](https://docs.google.com/document/d/1z1F2PjXz6tsHRzdi8bXwY8HuU4c_b8Xio5lXjOBnAVo/edit?usp=sharing) file for more information on how to use this code.

-/Chris Fogelklou